 Projects using everyday objects

 Pick projects that need only things you can find in your home.
 We have a whole post on STEM and science activities using household objects if you need more ideas and inspiration.
-For more ideas, we have posts for activities with paper, paper clips, popsicle sticks, to name a few.
+For more ideas, we have posts for activities with paper, paper clips, popsicle sticks, or pipe cleaners to name a few.

 Plus, for an extra engineering challenge, stretch your child’s creativity by encouraging them to think of substitute items for those specified.
 This is how engineers have come up with some of their greatest inventions!